HTTP-RPC/Kilo/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.httprpc/httprpc.svg)](http://repo1.maven.org/maven2/org/httprpc/httprpc/)

 # Introduction
 HTTP-RPC is an open-source framework for implementing REST services in Java.
-It requires only a servlet container and is distributed as a single JAR file that is less than 30KB in size, making it an ideal choice for applications where a minimal footprint is required.
+It is extremely lightweight and requires only a Java runtime environment and a servlet container.
+The entire framework is distributed as a single JAR file that is less than 30KB in size, making it an ideal choice for applications such as microservices where a minimal footprint is desired.

 This guide introduces the HTTP-RPC framework and provides an overview of its key features.